 Senate Majority Leader Harry Reid has a new offer for House Speaker John Boehner: End the government shutdown and then let's talk like adults.
-Reid delivered his proposal in
+Reid delivered his proposal in a letter

 to Boehner that opened like this: